cerner/fhir.cerner.com/content/millennium/cds_hooks.md

       }

 ### SMART Apps ###
-Some CDS services return SMART app link cards.
+CDS services can return SMART app link cards.
+However, the `appContext` field is not currently supported.
 For information on registering a SMART app, see [this page](./smart).

 _Note: Each client decides whether they want a SMART app to run on a domain-by-domain basis.
 An app link card will only work correctly in a domain in which the corresponding SMART app is enabled._